UKCloud/documentation/articles/portal/ptl-gs.md

 - Raise and monitor support tickets

-- View notifications relating to the UKCloud platform

-- View cyber security news

-- View information about your UKCloud for VMware service, including VM information and backup reports
+- View information about your UKCloud for VMware service, including virtual machine (VM) information, backup reports and build history

 - Create compute services, virtual data centres (VDCs) and edge gateways within your UKCloud for VMware environment

-- Access VMware Cloud Director to work with your UKCloud for VMware environment, for example to create and manage virtual machines (VMs), build VDC networks or configure your firewall
+- Access VMware Cloud Director to work with your UKCloud for VMware environment, for example to create and manage VMs, build VDC networks or configure your firewall

 - Access the OpenStack Horizon dashboard to work with your UKCloud for OpenStack environment, for example to build your network infrastructure, set up access and security and launch instances

-- Access the Azure Stack Hub portal to manage your UKCloud for Microsoft Azure environment, for example to create virtual machines
+- Access the Azure Stack Hub portal to manage your UKCloud for Microsoft Azure environment, for example to create VMs

-- View information about your Cloud Storage service, including secret keys and storage consumption
+- View consumption information for your Cloud Storage service, reset secret keys and create new users

+- View major incident (MI) notifications relating to the UKCloud platform

+- View cyber security news

 This Getting Started Guide provides an overview of the functionality available within the Portal.